PTSD for Emergency Responders

 The Republican Representative of Delaware and Chester counties is co-sponsoring a bill that would allow first responders to collect workers’ compensation for PTSI.
 Workers would be allowed to collect benefits for PTSI that arose from their employment, regardless of whether the condition is accompanied by physical injuries requiring medical treatment.

 The Representative emphasizes the need to change both the culture and the law associated with PTSI, noting that first responders who are exposed to traumatic events are hesitant to talk about their experiences due to the stigma that is often attached.
-According to the Representative, whether PTSD is triggered by one shocking event or it is the result of cumulative exposure, first responders should be able to receive benefits for their work-related injuries.
+According to the Representative, whether PTSD is triggered by one shocking event or it is the result of cumulative exposure, emergency responders should be able to receive benefits for their work-related injuries.

 A Democratic Representative of Lehigh County supports the bill and also plans to revive a previously-failed proposal to increase fees on speeding tickets and DUIs – a main source of funding for ambulance companies.
 The measure would also allocate at least $250,000 of the funds for a mental wellness and stress management program.